Calico Museum of Textiles Ahmedabad Entry Fee

 The main airport of Ahmedabad is Sardar Vallabhai Patel airport that has both domestic and international flights to various parts of the country and international destinations.
 Government and private operators run buses from Gita Mandir and Paldi bus stops.

 Local buses, taxi, cab or auto-rickshaw can be boarded to reach the museum from the railway station, airport or bus-stand.
+You can even book a taxi from top car rental companies in Ahmedabad to reach the museum.

 Entry Fees and Timings of Calico Museum of Textiles

 Only one tour is arranged on a daily basis with a limited number of 20 seats as such it is advisable to do advance booking.
-Children below ten years are not allowed inside the museum.
+Children below ten years old are not allowed inside the museum.
 Photography is not permitted.

 There is no charge for visiting the museum which offers a guided tour from 10.30 am till 1 pm in the afternoon.
 Visitors are not permitted after 10.30 a.m. in the morning.
-Only fifteen to thirty people are allowed in the museum on first come first served basis.
+Only fifteen to thirty people are allowed in the museum on a first come first served basis.

 Bookings can be done anytime between 10.30 a.m. till 1.45 p.m or 2.45 p.m to 6 p.m. except on Wednesdays and public holidays.
 If registered users do not turn up, the foundation can admit unregistered users.
 Children aged between 10 to 15 years are required to come along with their parents, guardian or tutor.